danielhonies/stars/README.md

 * Add Standard Control Interface directly from Storyboard
 * Get User Input Rating
 * Stars can display any Rating and comes with two different sets of Stars
-* Can display a precise rating with any symbol graphic , you just need to provide an full-filled and a non-filled version of it
+* Can display a precise rating with any symbol graphic , you just need to provide a full-filled and a non-filled version of it

 See the [screenshot.png](https://github.com/danielhonies/stars/blob/master/screenshot.png) for some examples !
 ## Setup

-Just add [RatingControl.swift](https://github.com/danielhonies/stars/blob/master/RatingSystem/RatingControl.swift) and [ImageUtil.swift](https://github.com/danielhonies/stars/blob/master/RatingSystem/ImageUtil.swift) to your xCode Project
+Just add [RatingControl.swift](https://github.com/danielhonies/stars/blob/master/RatingSystem/RatingControl.swift) to your xCode Project

 ## Usage and Customization

-You can customize the Rating Control either by creating an outlet if you are creating the view in your storyboard
+You can customize the Rating Control either by creating an outlet or directly in the attributes section of the view in the Storyboard

 ```Swift
 @IBOutlet weak var ratingControl: RatingControl!